NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: NIR-Prompt

-Let $\mathcal{M}$ be the pre-trained language model.
+The loss function for the training of MDM and EMM in Reranker-Prompt is cross entropy loss.
+Specifically, let $\mathcal{M}$ be the pre-trained language model.
 The vocabulary of $\mathcal{M}$ is $\mathbb{V}$. $\mathbb{Y}$ is the label set in this task and $y$ is each label.
-We can design a verbalizer to map the label to the word in vocabulary and mark it $v$.
+We can design a verbalizer to map the label to the word in the vocabulary and mark it $v$.
 If the [MASK] is filled by “yes”, the label is $1$, if it is filled by “no”, the label is $0$. $\mathcal{M}(w|x_{input})$ is used to represent the probability of filling [MASK] by $w\in\mathbb{V}$.
 Relationship between $x_{input}$ and $y$ is modeled as:

 The loss function of our method is cross entropy:

 Same as the training for retrieval, in the training of matching description module, the trainable component is the prompt encoder and PLM is frozen, in the training of essential matching module, the trainable component is PLM and the prompt encoder is frozen.